 Step 1.
 Slow-cook with moist heat

 The way to get the most tender, juicy, and flavourful ham is to slow-cook it to just the right internal temperature.
 And the easiest, most reliable method to get it there, is to put it in a hot environment that is at that temperature, or just slightly above.

 When you think about it, it’s obvious: holding the outside of a ham at a much higher heat until the interior reaches cooking temperature, is going to give a range of doneness from the inside to the outside.
 The outer parts will always be overcooked once the inside is done.

 On the other hand, bringing the whole ham up to just the right temperature will give you exactly the doneness you want, all the way through.

 And you can customize your texture as well.
 If you just bring it up to cooking temperature, you’ll have a firm, sliceable ham, with a traditional ham texture — perfect for sandwiches.
 Or increase your cooking time, to as much as 48 hours, and you’ll create a fork-tender ham that is falling apart and absolutely melts in your mouth.

 Set your sous-vide cooker to 140°F (60°C), place your sealed ham into the water bath – it’s fine if it’s still frozen – and give the meat enough time to get up to temperature.
 For our old-fashioned ham, cooking from frozen, it will typically take around 2 hours to get the internal temperature up to 140°F (60°C) throughout.
 You can stop here, or hold it at this temperature.
 The longer it cooks, the more the connective tissue will break down, and the more the meat will be falling-apart tender.
-Some people sous-vide hams for as long as 72 hours.